gloriading/move/README.md

 * [ to-do / question] ********************************************

-- ?! dropdown menu only show months where the user has a record

 - how to select different month? in users controller #show current_month_rec = @user.records.where('start_time >?',DateTime.now.beginning_of_month)

-- how to let user download the screenshots

 - text-wrap/overflow thing within the calendar